§ 3050 License required.

 (a) An applicant who is applying for licensure under this subchapter shall complete a board-approved application, submit the application fee, and supply evidence verified by oath and satisfactory to the Board that the applicant:

-(1) Has completed a master's or doctoral degree in marriage and family therapy from a recognized educational institution, or a graduate degree in an allied field from a recognized educational institution and graduate level work which is the equivalent to a master's degree in marriage and family therapy, as determined by the Board.
+(1) Has completed a master’s or doctoral degree in marriage and family therapy from a recognized educational institution with a minimum of 45 semester credits, or a graduate degree in an allied field from a recognized educational institution and graduate level work which is the equivalent to a master’s degree in marriage and family therapy, as determined by the Board.

-(2) Following completion of the master's degree has successfully completed 2 calendar years of work experience in Marriage and Family Therapy under professional direct supervision.
-The experience must consist of not less than 3,200 hours obtained over a period of not more than 4 consecutive years, at least 1,600 of which shall have been under direct professional supervision acceptable to the Board.
-When professional direct supervision is not available, a licensed clinical social worker, licensed psychologist, licensed professional counselor of mental health, or licensed physician specializing in psychiatry may supervise the applicant upon approval by the Board.
+(2) Following completion of the master’s degree has successfully completed 2 years of supervised marriage and family therapy experience.
+The experience must consist of not less than 3,200 hours obtained over a period of not more than 4 consecutive years, at least 1,600 of which shall be supervised clinical experience acceptable to the Board.

 (3) Has passed the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) standardized examination or other examination acceptable to the Board.

 (4) Has not been the recipient of any administrative penalties regarding the applicant’s actions as a marriage and family therapist, including, but not limited to, fines, formal reprimands, license suspensions or revocations (except for license revocations for nonpayment of license renewal fees), probationary limitations, and/or has not entered into any “consent agreements” which contain conditions placed by a Board on the applicant’s professional conduct, including any voluntary surrender of a license.
 The Board, after a hearing, may determine whether such administrative penalty is grounds to deny a license.